ObsidianLabs/CKB-Studio/README.md

   <img src="./screenshots/debug_button.png" width="200px">
 </p>

 The debugger will run the mocked transaction defined in `mock/tx.json` (or other file defined in the project settings).
-It will help you to execute the script and check the execution result very easily.
+It will help you execute the script and check the execution result very easily.

 <p align="center">
   <img src="./screenshots/debug_failed.png" width="800px">